Bringing Baby Home

 LITTER AND LITTER BOXES:

-Here is the amazing long handled litter scooper that I found to help me clean litter boxes even while stuck with my walker and unable to bend over to the floor.
+Here is the amazing long handled litter scooper that I found to help reduce bending when I clean litter boxes.
 Here is the link:

 Amazon.com : Yangbaga Metal Cat Litter Scoop with Deep Shovel and Long Handle, Detachable Stainless Steel Non-Stick Cat Litter Sifter with Foam Padded Grip Handle, No Bending Back Heavy Duty Cat Litter Scooper : Pet Supplies